typo3-themes/themes/Documentation/Index.rst

      File                              Function of the file
    =================================  ======================================================================
-   ext_emconf.php                      Needed for every extension in TYPO3 ext_icon.gif True                   Icon for the extensionmanager Configuration/Theme/constants.ts    contains constants to easily configure a theme Configuration/Theme/setup.ts        contains the needed TYPOScript to render the frontend Configuration/Theme/tsconfig.ts     contains the PageTS to configure the pagebranch of a selected theme
+   ext_emconf.php                      Needed for every extension in TYPO3 ext_icon.gif                        Icon for the extensionmanager Configuration/Theme/constants.ts    contains constants to easily configure a theme Configuration/Theme/setup.ts        contains the needed TYPOScript to render the frontend Configuration/Theme/tsconfig.ts     contains the PageTS to configure the pagebranch of a selected theme